johnwargo/eleventy-generate-posts/readme.md

 This adds a `11ty-gp` command to the system.

-You don't have to install the package to use it; simply open a terminal window or command prompt to your Eleventy project folder and execute the command using `npx eleventy-generate-posts` and the command-line options described in the following section.
+You don't have to install the package to use it; simply open a terminal window or command prompt to your Eleventy project folder and execute the command using `npx eleventy-generate-posts` and it will execute without being installed.

 ## Usage